 LiRo investigated multiple design options to upgrade the neglected infrastructure and support the new architectural program, and advanced modeling techniques were utilized to analyze their relative cost benefits, resulting in the above project features.

-The building is nearing completion with commissioning and sign offs underway.
-Occupancy of the building is anticipated for October 2019.
 This state-of-the-art facility will better serve the surrounding community for years to come.